Orange Family Ministry History

 Then to Now

-Since the first CD release, the Lord has blessed the Orange family to have three additional releases.
+Since the first CD release, the Lord has blessed the Orange family to have several additional releases.
 They continue to travel the roads near and far, counting it all joy for the cause of Christ.
 Seeing many souls come to Christ has always been, and will continue to be, the vision and burden that keeps The Orange Family going.
 As the Children of Israel in Babylonian captivity replied, “How shall we sing the LORD’s song in a strange land?” in Psalms chapter 137, we are encouraged how the songs of Zion remind us of “Home”.
 While in this strange land, lest we forget how wonderful our Saviour is, and the grand and glorious home which awaits all those who have been born again, The Orange Family will continue, as the Lord leads, to endeavor to preach the gospel and share the songs of Zion.
 Proclaiming to all who will listen.